 But if you’re limiting straight away, won’t you hit the limiter too hard?
 Won’t you introduce distortion into the signal immediately?
 Sure, you may notice some distortion at this phase.
 But now you can use the other tools at your disposal—the compressor and the equalizer—to avoid these distorted artifacts.
 This, in conjunction with corrective tonal choices, becomes the crux of your work.

-As you can use a compressor to keep the peak limiter from doing heavy lifting, you can also use the equalizer to back off frequency ranges that cause the limiter to clamp down in a particularly distorted manner.
+As you can use a compressor to keep the peak limiter from doing the heavy lifting, you can also use the equalizer to back off frequency ranges that cause the limiter to clamp down in a particularly distorted manner.
 You can better do this by implementing the following suggestion.

 Put an unprocessed copy of your mix on a dedicated track.
 Feed the track and your master-in-progress to the same auxiliary channel, and slap a loudness meter on this aux.
 Next, get your master in the loudness-ballpark.
 You can use Ozone referencing to do this, and even level match during it.

-Now, as you loop the loudest section of the song, note the loudness reading of the unprocessed mix, switch to the mastered track, and bring its fader down till you’ve achieved the same meter reading as the mix.
+Now, as you loop the loudest parts of the song, note the loudness reading of the unprocessed mix, switch to the mastered track, and bring its fader down till you’ve achieved the same meter reading as the mix.
 (Note that I said level match your master to the mix and not the other way around—if you were to boost the mix, you’d hit the digital ceiling and hear nasty distortion.)

 As you listen to the two tracks at comparable levels, see if what you’ve done has been an improvement, or if it’s made things worse.
-This might not be the best moment to judge EQ aesthetically, but you’ll surely hear the differences in dynamic range: if something sounds too squashed, it’ll jump out here, and you can back off your compressor, or make limiter-based equalization decisions (i.e, backing off 100 Hz or so if the kick triggers the limiter too hard).
+This might not be the best moment to judge EQ aesthetically, but you’ll surely hear the differences in dynamic range: if something sounds too squashed, it’ll jump out here, and you can back off your compressor, or make limiter-based equalization decisions (i.e. backing off 100 Hz or so if the kick triggers the limiter too hard).

 As soon as you like your results, move on to the next step, which is:

 Much like you did before, import a reference track into Ozone, or set up another track with a reference mix on it.
 Now, level match that reference track to your master.
 Track referencing is an incredibly helpful tool to keep in your back pocket for times when your ears might be failing you.

 As you switch between the reference track and the master, you can make aesthetic decisions regarding EQ.
 Does the reference feel brighter than your master?
 Then go ahead and try to match it with a subtle shelf.
 Does it have cleaner low mids?
 Try a dip in midrange to uncloud the master.
 Check compression as well: Does the master feel more squashed than the reference mix?
 Pull back on the compressor, or don’t hit the limiter so hard.

 How, as a novice, can you do this?
-By employing every monitoring environments at your disposal.
+By employing every monitoring environment at your disposal.
 Work off your trusted rig, for sure, but then monitor the mix any which way you can, including through studio cans, computer speakers, laptop speakers, clock radios, your car, your best pair of consumer headphones, and your worst pair of earbuds.
 Buy terrible speakers for the sole purpose of monitoring in terrible conditions.
 Seriously—it’ll go a long way.

-Take the average here and look for acceptability: if you’re consistently finding everything harsh on consumer grade headphones, well, you need to tame that high end.
+Take the average here and look for acceptability: if you’re consistently finding everything harsh on consumer-grade headphones, well, you need to tame that high end.
 If your midrange is underrepresented on all your smaller speakers, you need to give it some juice.
 And so on.